 -

-The different rocks crammed into this 95-mile stretch of Dorset and East Devon coastline create a wonderfully varied landscape.
-There are opportunities here for many different and unforgettable experiences, from lazy-summer beach days and family BBQs to soul-stirring walks in wind-swept winter.
+In summary, the Jurassic Coast is an extraordinary place to explore Earth’s history, the evolution of life, and the natural processes that shape our world.
+The diverse rocks along this 95-mile stretch of Dorset and East Devon coastline create a wonderfully varied landscape.
+There are opportunities for many different and unforgettable experiences, from leisurely summer beach days and family BBQs to invigorating walks in the windswept winter.

 - Private transportation